rjp/thirdspace/docs/spec.md

 Details of message XYZ.

 You recieve:
-        { "subject": "A", "body": "B", "folder": "C", "inReplyTo":["D","E"] }
+        { "subject": "A", "body": "B", "folder": "C", "inReplyTo":"D" }

-inReplyTo contains the message ID(s) of the parent(s) where D is the parent of XYZ, E is the parent of D etc.
+inReplyTo contains the message ID of the parent.

 ## POST /folder/XYZ

 Create a message in folder XYZ.

 You send:

         { "subject": "A", "to": "B", "body": "C" }

 You recieve:

         { "messageid": "D" }

 ## POST /message/XYZ